chriss1525/HNGX_stage_2/README.md

 - Run the API locally using npm start or yarn start.

-- Deploy the API to a server of your choice, ensuring that you configure environment variables for security and database access.
+- Deploy the API to a server of your choice, ensuring that you configure environment variables for security and database access